Navigating a Whackadoodle World: A Prologue

 “And what do we both want?”
 I asked, grinning.

-“I get my own private ‘river of life guide’, and you get people interested in your books.”
+“I get my own private ‘river of life guide’, and you get people intrigued by your rules.”

-“We can still do that, but I want to do this as well.”
+“We can still do my homework, but I want to do this as well.”

 “And I suppose that I don’t have a choice.”